-Here’s a list of my personal recommendations for classical guitar websites and blogs.
-Feel free to inform me of other sites but keep in mind that I only list the ones that I actually read regularly and subscribe to.
-FYI, I have hundreds of RSS feeds in case you’ve wondered how I track so much across the web.
+Classical guitar sites and channels I follow on a regular basis.
+Here’s a list just a few personal recommendations for classical guitar websites and blogs.
+I’ll only list the ones that I actually read regularly (can’t list everyone).
+I have thousands of sites and channels that I subscribe to in case you’ve wondered how I track so much across the web.
+It’s a painful job but someone has to do it.

 Uros Baric, Guitarist – Three sites: his personal site, his record label Baros Records, and his instructional site Guitarise.
 Uros = quality.